-Application to the Program may be made in two ways:
+Application to the Integrated Toxicology and Environmental Health Program (ITEHP) may be completed in one of two ways:

-- If your primary interest is Environmental Health, you may apply for admission directly to the Program by indicating University Program in Environmental Health (currently listed as “Integrated Toxicology and Environmental Health”) as your primary admitting unit on the standard Duke University Graduate School application.
-Students who are admitted directly into the UPEH program affiliate with a department depending upon their choice of research mentor; this is typically done in the second year.
+(1) If your primary interest is Environmental Health, you may apply for admission directly to the Program by indicating Integrated Toxicology and Environmental Health as your primary admitting unit on the standard Duke University Graduate School application.
+Students who are admitted directly into the ITEHP program affiliate with a department depending upon their choice of research mentor; this is typically done in the second year.

 There is no difference in the eventual degree granted through either mechanism; both routes result in a Ph.D. granted by a specific department, with certification in Toxicology.

 Applicants to the Program must have a bachelor’s degree with a strong foundation in the biological and physical sciences, and in mathematics.
-Applicants must submit scores on the GRE general test, transcripts, and three letters of recommendation.
+Applicants must submit scores on the GRE general test, transcripts, and three (3) letters of recommendation.
 It is expected that course work and research experience will vary among applicants but that the applicant’s academic credentials will be sufficient to ensure successful completion of the degree.